Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Get-MsolContact.md

 ```

 ### -ObjectId
-The unique ID of the contact to retrieve.
+Specifies the unique object ID of the contact to get.

 ```yaml
 Type: Guid